 - Ask a family member or a friend to be your caregiver when you are in the hospital.

-How Long Does Rhinoplasty Take?
+How Long Is a Rhinoplasty Surgery?

 What Should I Expect After Getting Rhinoplasty?

-For a few days after rhinoplasty, your nose is stuffed, and you cannot breathe through it; however, you should avoid inserting a cotton swab or finger inside your nose as it causes injury and more swelling.
+For a few days after rhinoplasty surgery, your nose is stuffed, and you cannot breathe through it; however, you should avoid inserting a cotton swab or finger inside your nose as it causes injury and more swelling.
 Also, while the tip of your nose is numb for a few days, the skin of other parts of the nose is itchy and painful.
 Remember that the nasal skin is sensitive to touch for a couple of days after the nose surgery, so scratching or hitting it will cause more pain.
 It probably takes a few months for your nasal skin to return entirely to normal after rhinoplasty.

 The duration of the rhinoplasty recovery period depends on the type and severity of the surgery.
 On average, the recovery time of open rhinoplasty is between four to six weeks, while the recovery period of closed rhinoplasty is much shorter.
-Although the bruising around your eyes and nose fades away 10 to 15 days after the operation, the swelling may last for a year or more.
-Whether you undergo open or closed rhinoplasty, you can get back to work ten days after the nose surgery.
+Although the bruising around your eyes and nose fades away 10 to 15 days after the operation, the swelling may last a year or more.
+Whether you undergo open or closed rhinoplasty, you can return to work ten days after the nose surgery.

 After Rhinoplasty: Step by Step